softwareinthewild/OpenHPC/tutorials/apps/llama2_for_chat_and_code/README.md

 - /opt/ai_apps/webui_llama2/**run_wizard_13b_8bit_code.sh**   (13B *  8-Bit FP ~ 13GB min GPU Memory, quantized at load time, best option)
 - /opt/ai_apps/webui_llama2/**run_wizard_7b_16bit_code.sh**   (7B  * 16-Bit FP ~ 14GB min GPU Memory, native un-quantized)
 - /opt/ai_apps/webui_llama2/**run_wizard_13b_4bit_code.sh**   (13B *  4-Bit FP ~  9GB min GPU Memory, quantized and retrained in a data center, also useful)
-- Other smaller models are installed for cases where multiple models are running on a single GPU as is the current trend.

 Once Running the text-generation-webui will start listening for web browser requests on port **7860**.
 Connect using any web browser and let the fun begin.